My Father’s Inheritance

 How far have we come?
 A hundred and thirty years later, the whisper campaign, the official slander, the institutional grovelling before prejudice masquerading as principle.
 The paperwork may be digital, the lawyers may charge more, but the machinery—moral machinery—is unchanged.

 This isn’t justice; it’s institutional sadism with a benefits package.
-The university has spent hundreds of thousands, at the end, likely to near a million, on legal fees and salary replacements to invent a cause to fire me.
+The university has spent hundreds of thousands, ultimately well over a million, on legal fees and salary replacements, to invent a cause to fire me.
 And the lawyer from one of the law firms they’ve brought on now scours my Substack for reasons to sue, claiming my words make me dangerous.

-If she wants to read, she can pay the $6 subscription like everyone else.
-Student tuition shouldn’t subsidise her vendetta.
+If she wants to read, she can pay the $8.35 subscription like everyone else.
+Student tuition shouldn’t subsidize her vendetta.

 The irony is surgical.
 At Humber’s Human Rights office—where one might naively expect reason to pop in for tea—justice is flipped with the kind of gymnastic contortion that would make Orwell drop his pen and pour a stiff drink.
 They hired a “neutral” investigator, which in academic HR-speak means someone who arrives pre-convinced and invoice-ready.

-The number of reinstatements?
-It makes China’s conviction rate look admirably restrained—nothing in the databases.
+The number of reinstatements after these “academic investigations”?
+It makes China’s conviction rate look admirably restrained—there is nothing in the databases.

 Maybe, just maybe, some forklift operator at the University of Manitoba got his job back after tipping over a vending machine in a hypoglycaemic fugue.
 But even he probably had to sign a loyalty oath to HR’s preferred font size.

 The rest?
-They were ceremonially marched off the premises, report in hand, while HR lit candles and praised the fairness of the process.
+They were ceremonially marched off the premises, their reports in hand, while HR personnel lit candles and praised the fairness of the process.
 It’s not justice—it’s administrative euthanasia with paperwork and a fruit tray.

 This process isn’t a path to truth; it’s a theatre of exoneration for power and damnation for dissent.
-For me they had the gall to call it a “fulsome opportunity” for justice—spelling “fulsome” wrong, naturally—while a stadium of evidence screams “all lies.”
+For me, they had the gall to call it a “fulsome opportunity” for justice—spelling “fulsome” wrong, naturally.

 Do they know they’re lying, or have they marinated so long in institutional self-righteousness that they’ve mistaken deceit for virtue?
 Either way, you can’t reason with them—because reason requires a pulse.
 I’ve given up debating mannequins in lanyards who call it justice when the right person bleeds.